 Thanks for sharing your experience, Kristina!

-I’m currently using Swagbucks, Google Opinion Rewards, Respondent, and GUAGE Research — it’s not a ton of money, but it keeps me supplied in Starbucks and gives me Amazon credits which I use for books.
+I’m currently using Swagbucks, Google Opinion Rewards, Respondent, GAUGE Research, and a few others, it’s not a ton of money, but it keeps me supplied in Starbucks and gives me Amazon credits which I use for books.

 Okay thanks is everyone allowed to carryout a survey like we in Africa?